5 Traditional Japanese Sweets with “Anko” Sweet Red Bean Paste

 As for the latter, the sweet red bean paste, Anko are roughly divided into two types, smooth bean paste called “Koshian (こしあん)” and chunky, coarse bean paste called “Tsubuan (つぶあん)”, and both are used in various sweets in Japan.

 There are many varieties of Japanese confections made with Anko sweet red bean paste.
-Out of those, today I want to introduce 5 especially famous traditional sweets.
+Out of those, today I will introduce 5 especially famous traditional sweets.

 |Yokan Sweet Bean Paste Jelly, 5 Flavors|